-This textbook accompanies Boise State’s MDS 301: Prior Learning Portfolio Development course.
-MDS 301 is a 1-credit course, which may make it seem like this is an easy side project, just a credit add-on to your normal coursework.
+This textbook accompanies Boise State’s IPS 301: Prior Learning Portfolio Development course.
+IPS 301 is a 1-credit course, which may make it seem like this is an easy side project, just a credit add-on to your normal coursework.

 We’ve put the course at 1 credit in order to save students tuition, because it makes no sense to pay for a 3-credit course in order to challenge a different course for 3 credits.
 It’d be less work to just take that 3-credit course directly.

-Further, there is an emotional element to MDS 301.
+Further, there is an emotional element to IPS 301.
 You’ll be dredging up your past, digging deep into experiences and really challenging your memory to find and reframe things you’ve lived through as learning.
-Former students have been surprised by the emotional weight of MDS 301.
+Former students have been surprised by the emotional weight of IPS 301.

-So even though MDS 301 is 1 credit, it can easily be 3 credits worth of work if you’re challenging multiple courses, plus a lot of baggage to drag around for the term.
+So even though IPS 301 is 1 credit, it can easily be 3 credits worth of work if you’re challenging multiple courses, plus a lot of baggage to drag around for the term.